Data-driven deep learning algorithms for time-varying infection rates of COVID-19 and mitigation measures: Materials and Methods

-In Figure \ref{Sch_A_SIR}, EINN includes the time-varying infection and recovery rates as an output of the neural network. $ICs$ represents the loss at $t=0$ in the neural network output for the asymptomatic infectives $J(0;\theta)$ and the actual asymptomatic infectives $J(0)$ determined according to the formula $J(0) = (1-\xi) I(0)/\xi$.
-And the loss at $t=0$ in the neural network output for the asymptomatic recovered $U(0;\theta)$ and the actual asymptomatic recovered $U(0)$ determined according to the formula $U(0) = (1-\xi) R(0)/\xi$. $KPs$ represent the known dynamics in the infection rates pattern. $M$ is the number of training points.
-M does not necessarily correspond to the number of available data. $M$ is generated by fitting the data with an interpolation function.
-For instance $\tilde{I}(t_j)$, $j = 1, \ldots, M$ is the training data for the infectives after fitting with an interpolation function. $M_{\beta}$ and $M_{\gamma}$ are the number of training points used to enforce the known dynamics of the infection rates pattern.
-On the other hand, $M_{\kappa}$ is the number of vaccination days in the model, $M_{\kappa}$ is the number of days $\kappa$ is not zero. $V(t_j)$, $j=1,\ldots,M_{\kappa}$ is the daily vaccination data for days $\kappa$ is not zero.
+In Figure~\ref{Sch_A_SIR}, EINN includes the time-varying infection as an output of the neural network. $ICs$ represents the loss in the neural network output for the asymptomatic infectives $J(0;\theta)$ and the asymptomatic recovered $U(0;\theta)$ at $t=0$. $KPs$ represent the known dynamics in the transmission rates pattern. $M$ is the number of training points.
+M does not necessarily correspond to the number of available data. $M$ is generated by fitting the data with cubic splines.
+For instance, $\tilde{I}(t_j)$, $j = 1, \ldots, M$ is the training data for the infectives after fitting with an interpolation function. $M_{\beta}$ is the number of training points used to enforce the known dynamics of the transmission rates pattern.
+Since $\kappa$ is the average percentage of individuals that are vaccinated daily, $M_{\kappa}$ is the number of days $\kappa$ is not zero. $\tilde{V}(t_j) = \kappa \tilde{S}(t_j)$, $j=1,\ldots,M_{\kappa}$, is the daily vaccination data.
 The input to EINN is $t_j$, $j=1,\ldots,M$.
-The epidemiology model is embedded in the residual eq. \eqref{resid_loss}.
-EINN solutions are not unique.
-In order to achieve good accuracy, we tune the hyperparameters; such as the number of layers, number of training points, and the learning rate.
-In all the simulations presented in this paper, we used 4 hidden layers, 64 neurons per layer, and the training loss was minimized in 40000 iterations.
-An interpolation function is used to generate 3000 training points from the original data-set.
-The loss function is minimized by a gradient-based optimizer such as the $L-BFGS-B$ \cite{Byrd1995}.
+To achieve good accuracy in the neural network, we tune the hyperparameters; such as the number of layers, number of training points, and the learning rate.
+In all the simulations presented in this paper, we used 4 hidden layers, 64 neurons per layer, and the training loss was minimized in 40,000 iterations.
+Cubic splines are used to generate 3000 training points from the original dataset.
+The loss function is minimized by a gradient-based optimizer such as the adam optimizer \cite{Kingma2017}.